How We Make House Flipping Insurance Easier

 A dwelling policy is designed to cover a vacant property under renovation from any physical damage.
 It can affect you as a flipper when doing a cosmetic renovation, light, or when the investment property is on the market for sale or looking for a tenant.

 For insurers, vacant properties and those under renovation pose a higher risk as they are prone to theft, fire, vandalism, and water damage.
 Make sure that your agent knows if a cosmetic renovation is going on your property and when is the completion time.
 At the same time, they assign the right values to the vacant building and renovation value.

-A dwelling policy does not cover the renovation materials or part, so it is vital to consider adding the ‘Builder s risk rider’ to your policy.
+A dwelling policy does not cover the renovation materials or part, so it is vital to consider adding the ‘Builder’s risk rider’ to your house flipping insurance policy.

 General Liability Umbrella Policy

 A General Liability Policy can provide coverage for bodily injury due to slip and fall or wrongful death that happens on the premises.
 General liability coverage does not extend to your contractor you hire to do the job on site.

 When you doubt your coverage, work with your homeowner insurance provider and explain your business intentions so they can customize the proper protection for your property and assets.

 How Much House Flipping Insurance Coverage Do I Need?